turingschool/curriculum/source/projects/jscontact.markdown

 #### Starting with Model

-Open up the @company_spec.rb@ and you'll see the generated @"should be valid"@ example.
-Take inspiration from the @person_spec.rb@ and...
+Open up the `company_spec.rb` and you'll see the generated `"should be valid"` example.
+Take inspiration from the `person_spec.rb` and...

 * Write a `before` block that sets up a `Company`
-* Refactor the @"should be valid"@ example to test the object created in the `before` block
+* Refactor the `"should be valid"` example to test the object created in the `before` block
 * Make sure the examples are still passing
 * Write an example checking that a `Company` is not valid without a name
 * See that it *fails*